-Information Assurance (IA) provides a variety of guides, tools, and best practices recommendations to help IT professionals secure their systems and devices.
+Information Assurance (IA) provides a variety of guides, tools, services, and best practices recommendations to help IT professionals secure their systems and devices.

 Sensitive Data Protection

-- U-M Data Classification Levels.
+- Data Classification Levels.
 All U-M institutional data is classified into one of four classifications or sensitivity levels.
 Learn about the levels and security requirements for each one.

 - Sensitive Data Guide to IT Services.
 The Sensitive Data Guide allows you to look up services or data types to determine the appropriate places to store and work with U-M data.

 Planning, Compliance & Risk Mitigation

 - Disaster Recovery Planning.
 Information and templates for IT disaster recovery planning at U-M.